 Examination of the cases on corruption crimes requires special skills, high public confidence in the judges examining the case and high professional qualities taking into consideration the priority of the fight against corruption in the judicial system declared by this Strategy, complexity of cases and introducing new institutions for the fight against corruption in the legal system of Armenia.
-The issues pointed out will be resolved by the establishment of the new Anti-Corruption Court provided for by the Republic of Armenia Anti-Corruption Strategy and its Implementation Action Plan for 2013-2022, which will ensure not only independent, impartial and professional examination of corruption-related cases, but will also reduce the workload of the courts of general jurisdiction in the field in question to some extent.
+The issues pointed out will be resolved by the establishment of the new Anti-Corruption Court provided for by the Republic of Armenia Anti-Corruption Strategy and its Implementation Action Plan for 2019-2022, which will ensure not only independent, impartial and professional examination of corruption-related cases, but will also reduce the workload of the courts of general jurisdiction in the field in question.
+It is envisaged that the jurisdiction of the Anti-Corruption Court shall include examination of cases on corruption crimes, as well as cases on forfeiture of illegal assets.